 After being shortlisted by Mecklenburg County during a Request for Qualifications phase, BK Partners LLC provided a response to the Request for Proposals that was the most thorough and deemed most desirable and therefore was selected by the County as their partner in the redevelopment.
-Negotiations will commence after the community outreach process is complete.
-The outreach process is to hear from the community what priorities and needs are and how a plan might be adjusted.
-Mecklenburg County put out a Request for Proposals in 2015 and asked development teams how they would propose a mixed-use development on the parcels totaling 17 acres on a clean slate.
-Those parcels exclude the Second Ward High School Gym.
-The BK Partners team responded with a sample master plan below.
+A community outreach process followed to hear from the community what priorities and needs are and how a plan might be adjusted.
+After the community outreach process, negotiations began with Mecklenburg County, resulting in the master plan below.

-- 1,070 residential units including 107 affordable workforce units, triple the minimum amount set by the County
+- 1,243 residential units including at least 114 affordable homes priced in a variety of affordability levels (30%, 60% and 80% AMI), triple the minimum amount originally set by the County

 - 170 condominiums

 - 712,400 SF of office space